izzetbiophysicist/MELT/README.md

 desloc_7_relaxed.pdb
 desloc_7_relaxed_designed.pdb
 The mutated designs aim to either lock the protein into the displaced conformation or enhance the dynamics observed along the chosen normal mode.

+## Workflow Summary
+## Normal Mode Analysis:

+Displace protein structures along low-frequency normal modes using Step1_NormalModes.R.
+Output: Displaced PDB files.
+In Silico Mutagenesis and Relaxation:

+Use PyRosetta to apply mutagenesis and relax the displaced structures.
+Output: Mutated, relaxed PDB files with desired dynamic properties.

+Validate the protein dynamics using molecular dynamics, and if possible confirm the folds using AlphaFold